Cannabis Terpenes: What Are They And What Do They Do?

 The main aim of the flavour wheel though was to promote various types of seeds of this company.
 But, when all the factors those were required to derive this flavour wheel like - its basic idea, use of various scientific terms, the entire concept - made it a very very valuable instrument for all those involved in the chain of the cannabis plant - Patients, growers, and caregivers.

-Now, this has become a trend in most of the companies - to develop their terpene and weed flavour wheels with a similar intention - for marketing their services and products.
+Now, this has become a trend in most of the companies - to develop their terpene and weed flavor wheels with a similar intention - for marketing their services and products.

 With the help of terpene mapping, it is possible to forecast (or influence) all the factors involved like - medical values of different varieties.